ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/5_create_newsletter_form.md

 ![Adding fields to Newsletter Form](enterprise_tut_form_creation.png "Adding fields to Newsletter Form")

 When you add all the fields, save the form and click **Publish**.
-Now you can edit the Front Page and add a Form block below the Random block.
+Now you can edit the front page and add a Form block below the Random block.
 Edit the block and select the form you created.
 Click **Submit**.

 The Page should refresh with the Form block.